 The Sword and its study.

 Hesitation (doubt) is one of the four diseases in swordsmanship.
 In martial arts really.
 It is not unique to swordsmanship.
 Reluctance to make a decision can lead to problems.
-Over thinking and over analyzing ourselves is also a problem.
+Overthinking and over-analyzing ourselves is also a problem.
 This sickness is often called "gi"疑 and usually referred to as doubt.
 I feel there are two parts to this, one which is hesitation arising from doubt or confusion.

-Walking the middle path and understanding that hesitation and its counterweight, over thinking, are things to be avoided in and out of the dojo.
+Walking the middle path and understanding that hesitation and its counterweight, overthinking, are things to be avoided in and out of the dojo.

 Frankly, the phrase in and out of the dojo is not a favorite saying of mine.
 The same goes for the mind or the body.
 The mind is the body, and the body is the mind.
 They are not separate.
 Training should be a continuous matter and not end nor begin at some doorway.

-Today I decided to write some kanji in Sosho which is the remarkably cursive and unreadable text in Japanese.
+Today I decided to write some kanji in Sosho which is remarkably cursive and difficult to read text in Japanese.
 At least for me, it is.
 It takes a special skill to be familiar with this style.
 In modern Japan, it is the few that can read scrolls or books and signs with this writing.
 It can be extremely abstract.
 I am certainly no expert in writing but I was prompted to make a note about it tonight as I felt it relates to bujutsu practice.

 There are many things to read wrongly in my shodo example above.
 What came to mind while in contemplation was that there was a lot of hesitation.
 Worry about making errors crept in and caused blemishes of shape and flow in the final writing.
 This is, of course, ok.
 Since I am but a single man at a desk with a brush in hand the doubt wasn't life-threatening.
 It was, however, a hindrance to completing the letter correctly.

 That same hesitation can be a severe issue, however, during a sword fight.
 It can mean the difference between scoring a valid point or not in kendo as well.
 The goal is not to cut the enemy or score a point, but to rid ourselves of this delay.
 Many professions as well see doubt as a severe issue.
 Over time ironing out the hesitation and trusting the hours and hours of practice.

 This is not even about repetitive practice either.
 One can easily snatch a falling object from a table or pen in mid-air.
 Haven't we all made a super-human catch of something falling and were surprised we did so?
 That happened because we did so without hesitation.
 You simply reacted.
 That speed and ability are essential in our training.
 Some waza call for that more than others.
 When you are training in kumitachi, however, you certainly need to have hesitation tampered down if not removed.
 There are other neurological issues that increase when there is no doubt.
-I argue that doubt also causes stress or hyper-tonicity the mind-body.
+I argue that doubt also causes stress or hyper-tonicity of the mind-body.